Exclude rules for search

 Exclude filter rules can be used to address a variety of use cases.
 Here are a few examples:

 • For a specific query, you want to ensure that products from a specific category or with specific attributes are excluded from the search results.
-For example, when a visitors searches for "Kayak," you want to ensure that products from the canoe category are excluded from the search results.
+For example, when a visitor searches for "Kayak," you want to ensure that products from the canoe category are excluded from the search results.

 • You want to hide products that are out of stock from the search results.

-• When your visitors are searching for a specific brand, you want to hide products from a competitor brand.
+• When your visitors search for a specific brand, you want to hide products from a competitor brand.

 Prerequisites

-Create an exclude rule
+Create exclude rules

 1. In the CMH, access the Search manager.